 - The Authority is to be indemnified against any claim or action arising from a function.

 - The Authority reserves the right to cancel a booking at any time, such as in extreme weather conditions.
 Payments will be refunded in full.

 Kings Park Terms and Conditions

-The following terms and conditions apply to all group bookings in Kings Park and Botanic Garden.
+The following terms and conditions apply to all visitors in Kings Park and Botanic Garden.
 They must be agreed to before submitting your booking application and distributed to all guests and hired services.
 Contact the Bookings Officer for further information or clarification.